PsyTeachR/reprores-v2/docs/06-tidyr.md

   </tr>
   <tr>
    <td style="text-align:left;"> [variable](https://psyteachr.github.io/glossary/v.html#variable){class="glossary" target="_blank"} </td>
-   <td style="text-align:left;"> A word that identifies and stores the value of some data for later use. </td>
+   <td style="text-align:left;"> (coding): A word that identifies and stores the value of some data for later use; (stats): An attribute or characteristic of an observation that you can measure, count, or describe </td>
   </tr>
   <tr>
    <td style="text-align:left;"> [wide](https://psyteachr.github.io/glossary/w.html#wide){class="glossary" target="_blank"} </td>
-   <td style="text-align:left;"> Data where all of the observations about one subject are in the same row </td>
+   <td style="text-align:left;"> A data format where all of the observations about one subject are in the same row </td>
   </tr>
 </tbody>
 </table>